bytespiller/sidplaywx/README.md

 - Extra if you need to install gdb separately for some reason: `pacman -S mingw-w64-ucrt-x86_64-gdb`
 - IMPORTANT: run the terminal via **ucrt64.exe**, **not** default msys2 terminal (otherwise the proper gcc variant might not be used)!

-	#### libsidplayfp:
+##### (libsidplayfp)
 * **NOTE:** Building the libsidplayfp from its git master branch is more involved and not covered here.
 This guide assumes you're building one of the [source releases](https://github.com/libsidplayfp/libsidplayfp/releases) of the libsidplayfp which is simpler.
 1. `cd` (with MSYS2 i.e., UCRT64.exe terminal) into the libsidplayfp's root.
 2. To specify either:
 	1. C++20 – set this in the terminal: `CXXFLAGS="$CXXFLAGS -std=c++20"` (new)
 	2. C++14 – set this in the terminal: `CXXFLAGS="$CXXFLAGS -std=c++0x"` (older versions of libsidplayfp)
 3. Finally, run: `./configure LDFLAGS="-static" && make && make install`
 	1. TIP: if doing this for the first time, break down these 3 commands (i.e., they are separated by `&&`) and run them one by one so you can catch any problems more easily.
 4. Note: the lib will be automatically found by our cmake later (if you've installed the msys into the `C:\msys64\`) and it will get linked statically.

-	#### PortAudio
+##### (PortAudio)
 1. [Download](http://files.portaudio.com/download.html) the PortAudio stable source release or the master [from the github](https://github.com/PortAudio/portaudio).
 2. You can use the regular Windows cmd:
 	1. `cd` into the PortAudio's root.
 	2. `cmake -G "MinGW Makefiles" -DCMAKE_BUILD_TYPE=Release`
 	3. `mingw32-make`
 3. Copy files from `/dist/include/` folder & the `libportaudio.a` file to the appropriate sidplaywx's `/deps/` folders.

-	#### wxWidgets
+##### (wxWidgets)
 1. Simply [download](https://www.wxwidgets.org/downloads/) the appropriate pre-built binaries for your compiler (e.g., GCC v14).
 2. Copy headers & libs to the appropriate sidplaywx's `/deps/` folders.
 3. IMPORTANT: additionally, in order to actually run the sidplaywx application after it's built, you need to copy the following wxWidgets' `.dll` files into the sidplaywx's **build** folder: `wxbaseVER_SUFFIX.dll`, `wxbaseVER_xml_SUFFIX.dll`, `wxmswVER_core_SUFFIX.dll`, `wxmswVER_propgrid_SUFFIX.dll` (the exact `VER` version and `_SUFFIX` suffix differs depending on wxWidgets & gcc version etc.).
 4. TIP: You can also build the wxWidgets yourself in the similar manner to building the PortAudio (in case you want to use a specific GCC version not offered among pre-built binaries).

-#### Building the sidplaywx itself
+#### Building the sidplaywx
 1. The main `CMakeLists.txt` should do the trick (I myself use the Visual Studio Code).
 2. IMPORTANT: additionally, in order to actually run the sidplaywx application after it's built, you need to copy the following files into the sidplaywx's **build** folder:
 	1. `libgcc_s_seh-1.dll`, `libstdc++-6.dll`, `libwinpthread-1.dll` found in your appropriate MSYS bin folders (e.g., ucrt64 or mingw64).